How to Invest Your Money » Robo-Advisors

 Wealthsimple Invest offers access to a wide variety of index exchange-traded funds to help you build an investment portfolio in various accounts.
 The advice is human-assisted, and the advisors have plenty of experience managing high-net-worth portfolios.
 Additionally, there are 15 full-time developers committed to building out the best technology available.

 There are no commissions, and the fees are very reasonable.
 It’s a solid choice for anyone looking to get a good start.
-See complete Wealthsimple review.
+See the complete Wealthsimple review.

 Key Features